You are currently viewing Gongza Ney, a Sacred Place where Guru Rinpoche was Offered Midday Tea

 Another saint Truelku Kuenga (Tibetan saint) also visited the Ney in 1998.
 He also performed Thruelsoel (oblation offerings) to the Ney.

-Description of Gongza Ney
+Description of Gungja Ney

 Upon reaching the Ney, on the face of the cliff where Gungja Ney Temple perches, there are 42 images of peaceful gods and 58 of wrathful gods.
 Behind the temple are three massive boulders representing Rigsum Gonpo (Chenrigzee-Chhana Dorjee-Jampelyang) and a stream flows below each.
 Another stream known as Guru’s Drubchu also flows nearby making four streams.